RPG-76 Komar

 RPG-76 Komar (eng.
-Mosquito) is a disposable one-shot anti-tank grenade launcher that fires an unguided anti-tank rocket-propelled grenade.
+Mosquito) is a disposable one-shot anti-tank rocket-propelled grenade that fires an unguided rocket.

 The weapon was designed as a smaller and lighter alternative to the RPG-7, especially for use by airborne troops.
-Thanks to jet nozzles located between the warhead and the fuel compartment, it can be fired from inside of a building or a vehicle.
+Thanks to jet nozzles located between the warhead and the fuel compartment, it can be fired from inside a building or a vehicle.